tgiacaman/tgiacaman/Readme.md

-## **Hi, I'm Tomás Giacaman and I'm working at Nörvik Tekniikka SpA. as Software Engineer and Technology Epxert**
+## **Hi, I'm Tomás Giacaman and I'm working at Nörvik Tekniikka SpA. as Software Engineer and Technology Expert**

 ### Technologies: